klezmer-archive/klezmer-archive-blog/content/posts/between-two-worlds-modes-in-motl-reyder’s-notebook-from-the-kiselgof-makonovetsky-digital-manuscript-project.md

 ![Example 4.
 Modulation Pathways from Freygish in Beregovski's Instrumental Volume (first modulation)](/images/uploads/image004.png "Example 4.
 Modulation Pathways from Freygish in Beregovski's Instrumental Volume (first modulation)")

 Individual tunes following each pathway can be found on the Mode Analysis page from the "Modes in Klezmer" website.
 Thus, if we enter "G freygish" in the box under the mode column and "F major" (with quotation marks) in the box under modulation_pathway, we find all the tunes that include F major as a secondary mode.
-The Freylekhs no. 87 is a classic example; it can be heard in a recording by Abe Schwartz's Orchestra on Columbia records, circa 1918.
-Listen for the shift to F major is section B, at 0:19 on the recording.
+The Freylekhs no. 87 is a classic example; it can be heard in a [recording by Abe Schwartz's Orchestra on Columbia records](https://digital.library.wisc.edu/1711.dl/52YLJG6XIZOQO8F), circa 1918.
+Listen for the shift to F major is section B, at 0:19 on the recording. [^2]

 What about the modulations in Motl Reyder's notebook?
 Many of them follow the same pathways.
 Example 5 shows the modulations from the freygish mode in Motl Reyder's tunes.
 In this case, the tunes are notated with a variety of pitch centers (not only in G), so I show the pathways with Roman numerals and mode names.
 It is a more limited set; there are only ten freygish tunes that modulate in Motl Reyder's notebook.
 But once again, the move to iv minor is most common.
 Tunes with particular pathways can be found on the Motl Reyder Mode Analysis Table: filter first by mode and then by Mode pathway.
 The Skotshne no.1043 (KMDMP 02-37-1043) follows the path I freygish to VII major—the same path as in Beregovski's Freylekhs no. 87 mentioned above.